emilisto/oembed.js/README.md

 ## How it works

-When including the script it iterates over all oembed elements in the page and loads their resources.
+Upon including the script - it iterates over all `<oembed>` elements in the page and loads them from the specified URL.

 The idea of oEmbed is that the consumer can customize how embeds are shown - for example one might want to postpone the actual loading of embedded resources until the user choses to click it.
 With oEmbed one can provide a summary of the content before loading it.

 Therefore I came up with the neat idea of specifying how oEmbeds are rendered in the form of [underscore.js templates](http://documentcloud.github.com/underscore/#template).